Interview Query

 Product metrics cases tend to focus on a hypothetical situation.
 You might be asked to:

-Investigate Metrics - One of the most common types will ask you to investigate a metric, usually one that’s going up or down.
+• Investigate Metrics - One of the most common types will ask you to investigate a metric that’s going up or down.
 For example, “Why are Facebook friend requests falling by 10 percent?”

-Measure Product/Feature Success - A lot of analytics cases revolve around the measurement of product success and feature changes.
-For example, “We want to add X feature to product Y. What metrics would you track to make sure that’s a good idea?”
+• Measure Product/Feature Success - Many analytics cases revolve around measuring product success and feature changes.
+For example, “We want to add X feature to product Y. What metrics would you track to ensure that’s a good idea?”

 With product data cases, the key difference is that you may or may not be required to write the SQL query to find the metric.

 Instead, these interviews are more theoretical and are designed to assess your product sense and ability to think about analytics problems from a product perspective.
-Product metrics questions may also show up in the data analyst interview, but likely only for product data analyst roles.
+Product metrics questions may also appear in the data analyst interview, but likely only for product data analyst roles.

 Let’s start with an example data analytics case question: